microchip-pic-avr-examples/pic16f15276-cnano-spi-rs485-bridge-modbus-client-mplab-mcc/README.md

 ### Custom Dashboard Configuration

-1. Configure the custom dashboard window to display the battery monitoring information.
+1. Configure the custom dashboard window to display the temperature and pressure information.
 2. To open the custom dashboard window, open the **Configuration** tab located on the left side of the Data Visualizer tool, expand Visualization, and click Custom Dashboard, as shown in Figure 15.

 <p align="center">